FavoredFortune/42-conways-game-of-life/README.md

 Then I want to be able to hit a "tick" button that simulates a journey of each black cell towards a stable population.

 ###Stretch Goal
-As a user I would also like to know, each time I play the game, how many squares I turn black and how many times I have to "tick" to get a stable population.
+As a user, each time I play the game, I would also like to know:
+ - [ ] How many squares I turn black

+ - [x] How many times I have to "tick" to get a stable population._Achieved_

 #Technology